Child Culture Design MA level

 Imagine a design specialization where the focus is on the perspective of a child: On children’s play, pedagogy, development, culture, health and above all on the tools of play.
 On the participation and inlfuence of childen and youth on society.
 Imagine a design specialization that utilizes the great existing bank of knowledge that has been accumulated in Sweden, in such areas as play, health care, education and communication.
 In the Fall of 2009 this vision became a reality at HDK- School of Design and Crafts, Universtiy of Gothenburg, with the introduction of the Child Culture Design Programme, CCD, a design programme unlike any other.

-Sweden is best in the world when it comes to children.
+Sweden is best in the class when it comes to children.

-A main aspect of this programme is to train students to apply and translate cross-disciplinary knowledge and research to design projects.
-The main language of the programme is English.
+A main aspect of this programme is to train students to apply and translate cross-disciplinary knowledge and research to design practice.